hedongyan/awesome-causality-identification/README.md

 # Application

-I directly plot the [identification table](https://hedongyan.github.io/files/id3.html) of all 200 DAG with abitrary hidden common causes (three measured variables) for quick (conditional) causal query.
+We directly plot the [identification table](https://hedongyan.github.io/files/id3.html) of all 200 DAG with abitrary hidden common causes (three measured variables) for quick (conditional) causal query.
 I firstly identify the 200 graphs [mannully](https://hedongyan.github.io/files/myuai2022.pdf) and then check the correctness of the program.

-I directly list all [51 identification results](https://hedongyan.github.io/files/id4.pdf) of 34752 cases for 4 observed variables with hidden confounders for query Pr(Y(T)).
+We directly list all [51 identification results](https://hedongyan.github.io/files/id4.pdf) of 34752 cases for 4 observed variables with hidden confounders for query Pr(Y(T)).
 The program to automatically identify the 34752 graphs is test_id_all4v.py.
 The result is stored in the **identified_results.txt**.

 ```python
 pip install networkx